 Currently, we are focusing on being deep in Minnesota, as it is our home state.
 Recently, we’ve signed a distribution contract that will take us to the western border of Minnesota, which means you are now able to get Castle Danger beer anywhere in Minnesota.
 Through our distributors, we are able to deliver beer to the border towns of Superior, WI and Fargo, ND.

 We lead weekly brewery tours on Friday at 6pm and Saturday at 5pm.
 Registration is online and all of the proceeds from our tours go to the Two Harbors Food Shelf.

 Our George Hunter Stout is brewed in honor of our brewer and founder’s great-great grandfather.
 George Hunter was an Irish immigrant from Belfast, Ireland who owned and operated the Iron Range Brewing Co. in Tower, MN during the late 1800’s up until Prohibition.
 And yes, the picture on the can is the real George Hunter.

-We do not host weddings at our taproom.
+We do not host weddings.
 However, our Party Room holds 40 people and is a popular rental for groom’s dinners, wedding rehearsals, etc.

 Gluten Free/Nutritional Facts

 Our beer is not gluten free.
 Nutritional facts are also not available for our beer, but we applaud you for being concerned about it.

 Clint and Jamie designed the logo by using the MacFarlane family crest as the base and added their neighbor’s view of Lake Superior: a white pine tree on an actual Castle Danger cliff overlooking Lake Superior.
 In the winter of 2006, Clint took this picture at sunrise with the intent that it would make the perfect beer label for his homebrew.
 From there, we digitized and enhanced it, creating the logo that you see today.